 Your diet is important to you, so the diet you give to your GSD should be just as important.
-GSDs grow to be large dogs, weighing in between 70 and 100 pounds when they’re full grown, which requires a healthy blend of fats, proteins, carbohydrates, vitamins, and minerals.
+GSDs grow to be large dogs, weighing in between 70 and 100 pounds when they’re fully grown, which requires a healthy blend of fats, proteins, carbohydrates, vitamins, and minerals.

-Not to mention degrading your dog’s health.
-Especially, if you are buying food for your shepherd puppies.
+Not to mention degrading your dog’s health. especially if you are buying food for your shepherd puppies.

 German Shepherd Dog Food Recommendations